 Like our other traditional mixer taps, the look may be Victorian, but the functionality is totally modern.
 The Alba has a swivel spout, ceramic disc technology to prevent drips and a 7-year guarantee.
 Did we mention it also looks fabulous?

 Onto a different brand again and we’ve got the Perrin and Rowe Phoenician mono mixer tap which gets a 10/10 from us.
-With its Edwardian look, this tap is a total luxury, and looks every penny of its £299.99 price tag.
+With its Edwardian look, this tap is a total luxury, and looks every penny of its £314.99 price tag for the chrome finish.

 When it comes to traditional kitchen taps, you really do get what you pay for.
 The Phoenician has porcelain lever handles, a choice of 4 stunning finishes and a bundle of other stunning details that you simply won’t get from a cheaper model.
 This traditional mixer tap is hand assembled and individually water tested, made from the highest quality raw materials, and plated to a thickness that not only meets, but also exceeds, industry standards.
 Yes, it’s slightly more expensive, but the quality is simply second to none.